Granola vs Protein Bars: Which One Is the Best for You?

-Having as a priority to build your muscle mass, protein is your best shot at stimulating your energy levels.
-However, once it is digested by your body, the protein contained in these bars is broken down into amino acids.
+Having as a priority to build your muscle mass, protein is your best shot at stimulating energy levels.
+However, once digested by your body, the protein contained in these bars is broken down into amino acids.
 From then, they go through a process where the nitrogen is removed.
 Once nitrogen-free, the amino acids turn into glucose which your body uses for energy.

 The Winner?
 Granola Bars